 2020 marks the 70th anniversary of the Finnish WRC event.
 On such anniversaries it has been a tradition to add classic stages from the past.
 We should expect to see some historic touches on next year’s route as well, but which classic stages would suit the current cars and how should they be modified?

-The 50th anniversary of Rally Finland in the year 2000 marked the comeback of the stages Urria, Palsankylä, Ehikki and Päijälä.
-10 years later Laajavuori and Sirkkamäki were brought in, while Myhinpää and Väärinmaja had returned already a year or two earlier.
+The 50th anniversary of Rally Finland in the year 2000 marked the comeback of the stages Palsankylä, Ehikki and Päijälä.
+10 years later Laajavuori and Sirkkamäki were brought in.
+Myhinpää and Väärinmaja had returned already a year or two earlier, whereas Urria had become a staple already in 2003.
 Ouninpohja and Ruuhimäki were driven in 2000 but not in 2010, while Harju was absent both years.

 The WRC cars of today are the fastest rally cars ever built.
 This makes many old classic stages too fast for the current cars, especially the ones driven mostly on wide public roads.